bsmg/beat-saber-community-wiki/support.md

 * Redownload the dependencies, `BSUtils`, `Harmony`, `IniParser` and `BSIPA` and extract them to the correct folders, and run the IPA.exe again.

 ![Custommaps](/uploads/custommaps.png "Custommaps")
-# 2. Game has issues after installing mods
+# 2. Game Issues Post-Modding
 ### 2.1 GetThreadContext Failed Error
 If a window pops up saying `GetThreadContext Failed` and/or you hear a Windows error sound, you may have software on your PC that's breaking Beat Saber mods.
 Many third-party anti-cheat software like ESEA and FaceIt disrupt BSIPA from applying mods to Beat Saber, even when not running.
 Some Anti-Virus software also exhibit similar behavior.